mtigas/hello-django/README.md

 is a great reference to keep on-hand.

-If you're new to Python (and even if you're not), the [Python documentation](http://docs.python.org/) is equally useful and well-structured in terms of the API. (i.e.: Need to know about `datetime` and see example uses of some of the functions?
+If you're new to Python (and even if you're not), the [Python documentation](http://docs.python.org/) is equally useful and well-structured in terms of the API. (i.e.: Need to know about the `datetime` module and see examples of it's functions in use?
 The [datetime documentation](http://docs.python.org/library/datetime.html) has you covered.)